Introduction Message

 Post-graduate year 1 (PGY1) is the 12-month training year after completion of basic medical education.
 Completion of PGY1 training makes you eligible for medical registration.
 It prepares you for future unsupervised independent practice.

-With a strong teaching culture in Tan Tock Seng Hospital (TTSH), we aim to equip our PGY1 doctors with the necessary clinical experience and skills in order to assume increasing responsibility for patient care under supervision.
-We also provide a motivating platform to support your career aspirations in our residency programmes.
+The PGY1 (TTSH) programme promotes a culture of patient safety and teaching excellence, with a strong tradition of mentorship and support for our junior doctors.
+We aim to equip our PGY1s with the clinical experience and competencies necessary to assume increasing responsibility for patient care under supervision.
+With the solid foundation in your PGY1 year, we also provide a springboard to support your career aspirations through further training subsequently in our residency programmes.

 General Medicine